lhw-1/rgbd-pathfinder/README.md

 ### Installation: Dense Prediction Transformer (DPT)

 Install the Dense Prediction Transformer using the following commands.
-Note that we are currently using the monocular depth estimation model (by default).
+Note that we are currently using the monocular depth estimation model (by default). **Note: Do NOT install the dependencies of the `requirements.txt` for DPT, as they are outdated.
+The updated dependencies are covered by the `requirements.txt` of RGBD-Pathfinder instead.**

 As mentioned above, this step may be skipped if you already have access to the Depth Image.